designbymusic/Code-Library/README.md

 ####apis

-Basic libraies for conencting to different APIS.
+Basic libraries for connecting to different APIS.